Teaching nouns is easy with our printable noun worksheets.

 Plural Noun - A plural noun is a word that names more than one person or thing.
 Plural means more than one.
 There must be subject-verb agreement between the subject and the verb.
 If the subject is plural the verb must also be plural, adjectives must also agree if plural in number.

-If the noun names a particular person or thing it is proper.
+If the noun names a particular person or thing it is a proper noun.

-If it names a general person or thing it is common.
+If it names a general person or thing it is a common noun.

 There are other elements that can be parsed such as whether an appositive noun is used, etc. Parsing simply names the attributes of nouns as they are used in a sentence.
 If you can think of other attributes, you can parse them.

 I hope you've enjoyed these samples.
 If you'd like to buy these and more, all in one downloadable bundle, buy our manuscript and cursive English Grammar Download here.